shashivelur/bullyblock/README.md

 # BullyBlock

 An application that helps create a more safe environment for children and reduce any worry that the students and parents have about bullying in schools.
-We built this app with Github Copilot and python and tested the app on Visual Studio code using Jupyter notebook.
+We built this app with Visual Studio code with the Github Copilot extension and tested the app using Jupyter notebook.

 ## Project Status